linqcan/odser2014/README.md

 ## Result files generated
 The pipeline produces numerous result files.
 Each file has the *study_identifier* and *set_identifier* in the file name before the result file suffix is added.
 Below is a short description of each.

-**-descStatistics.html** Descriptive statistics for the data set in HTML format.
+**descStatistics.html** Descriptive statistics for the data set in HTML format.

-**-descStatistics.tex** Descriptive statistics for the data set in LateX format.
+**descStatistics.tex** Descriptive statistics for the data set in LateX format.

-**-labelled.csv** Data set with outliers labelled after MZS has been applied.
+**labelled.csv** Data set with outliers labelled after MZS has been applied.

-**-normPlotsNoOutliers.pdf** Normality plot for data set without outliers.
+**normPlotsNoOutliers.pdf** Normality plot for data set without outliers.

-**-normPlotsOutliers.pdf** Normality plot for data set with outliers.
+**normPlotsOutliers.pdf** Normality plot for data set with outliers.

-**-original.csv** The original data set.
+**original.csv** The original data set.

-**-plotOutliers.pdf** Plot with outliers marked out.
+**plotOutliers.pdf** Plot with outliers marked out.

-**-plotOutliers.tex** LateX code for including the outlier plot in a LateX document.
+**plotOutliers.tex** LateX code for including the outlier plot in a LateX document.

-**-studentStat.html** Statistics from a Students t-test (Welch's t-test) comparing the data set before and after outliers were removed.
+**studentStat.html** Statistics from a Students t-test (Welch's t-test) comparing the data set before and after outliers were removed.
 HTML format.

-**-studentStat.tex** Statistics from a Students t-test (Welch's t-test) comparing the data set before and after outliers were removed.
+**studentStat.tex** Statistics from a Students t-test (Welch's t-test) comparing the data set before and after outliers were removed.
 LateX format.

-**-swStatNoOutlier.html** Shapiro-Wilks statistics for the data set after outliers were removed.
+**swStatNoOutlier.html** Shapiro-Wilks statistics for the data set after outliers were removed.
 HTML format.

-**-swStatNoOutlier.tex** Shapiro-Wilks statistics for the data set after outliers were removed.
+**swStatNoOutlier.tex** Shapiro-Wilks statistics for the data set after outliers were removed.
 LateX format.

-**-swStatOutlier.html** Shapiro-Wilks statistics for the data set before outliers were removed.
+**swStatOutlier.html** Shapiro-Wilks statistics for the data set before outliers were removed.
 HTML format.

-**-swStatOutlier.tex** Shapiro-Wilks statistics for the data set after outliers were removed.
+**swStatOutlier.tex** Shapiro-Wilks statistics for the data set after outliers were removed.
 LateX format.

-**-wilcoxonStat.html** Statistics from a Wilcoxon test (Mann-Whitney U) comparing the data set before and after outliers were removed.
+**wilcoxonStat.html** Statistics from a Wilcoxon test (Mann-Whitney U) comparing the data set before and after outliers were removed.
 HTML format.

-**-wilcoxonStat.tex** Statistics from a Wilcoxon test (Mann-Whitney U) comparing the data set before and after outliers were removed.
+**wilcoxonStat.tex** Statistics from a Wilcoxon test (Mann-Whitney U) comparing the data set before and after outliers were removed.
 LateX format.

 ## Reference for tests used in R